 Laura Turney welcomes you to Foxton Locks Lodges

-Westleigh Farm has been in the Turney family since 1957 and is currently run by my parents, Andy and Bridget Turney.
-I’ve worked in London for six years as a Chartered Surveyor and moved back in August 2011.
+Westleigh Farm has been in the Turney family since 1957 and is currently run by myself and my mother Bridget Turney.
+I worked in London for six years as a Chartered Surveyor and moved back in August 2011.
 Having grown up on the farm, I love the countryside and was always escaping London to get back to my country roots.
 I noticed a gap in the market for UK-based country escapes, especially in the Midlands area.
 Which is how the idea of Foxton Locks Lodges was born.
-My parents, Andy and Bridget, live with Sam the black Lab in the main farmhouse, just a five minute walk from the lodges.
-I live with Wispa, my chocolate cocker spaniel pup, in the neighbouring village and we’re all within easy reach should you have any queries during your stay.
-Until now, we’ve always run the farm as an arable holding.
+My Mother Bridget lives just a five minute walk from the lodges and I am there everyday in the office with Wispa and Bacchus the chocolate cocker spaniels.
+Until recently, we’ve always run the farm as an arable holding.
 Westleigh stretches across 1,100 acres of rolling Leicestershire countryside where we grow a mixture of wheat, barley, rape and winter beans.
-In the summer months you can catch glimpses of Dad and his team of workers working hard to bring in the harvest.
+In the summer months you can catch glimpses of the farmers working hard to bring in the harvest.
 We also house a small herd of cattle on the farm on behalf of the local dairy farmer.